• STRENGTH IN PARTNERSHIP

 • Live and work in the Los Angeles region.

-• Currently hold a leadership position at a community organization or organize with a social movement that advances social, racial, spatial, and/or gender justice.
+• Currently hold a leadership position at a community organization or organize with a social movement that advances racial, economic, and/or social justice.

-• Must be available to attend the AIR welcome reception, mid-residency check-in, and closing program.
+• Must be available to attend the AIR orientation, mid-residency check-in, and closing program.

-• Be available to be present at UCLA at least 2 days per week during the residency period (January – May).
+• Be available to be present at UCLA on average 1-2 days per week during the residency period (January – May).
 If selected, a letter from your current employer acknowledging the residency will be requested.

 • Be comfortable with an English-speaking environment for the residency.